-Wine Salon in Valtice Chateau
+Try some wine at the Wine Salon in Valtice Chateau

 Pick out your cheese and get ready to sample the 100 best wines from Czech Republic.
 We had no idea that the local wine was going to be so delicious and what better way to find out then having the country’s best wine all in one place in the basement of a castle!

 If you’re looking for an off the beaten path location then look no further than Holasovice.
-This amazing historical village is a great example of a traditional rural village and also titled as a UNESCO World Heritage site.
-The village is surprisingly small and made up of a row of unique Baroque style homes and just a few restaurants.
+This amazing historical village is a great example of a traditional rural village and is also one of the many Czech Republic UNESCO sites.

 What makes Holasovice even more interesting would be the fact that it has it’s very own Stonehenge!
 Just a few minutes walk from the small downtown you can explore the ancient and mysterious Celtic stone circle in the middle of a field and some other interesting statues like dragons!

 The ossuary has the remains of over 60,000 individuals on display in a fashionable, well the most fashionable and artistic way you could display bones.
 From murals to chandeliers there are bones from ceiling to floor on display and each one is a piece of art.